 Cards are King!
-Why Do I Need Merchant Account Services?
+Why You Need Merchant Account Solutions!

 Credit and debit cards are some of the most common payment methods consumers use today.
 Even with the arrival of mobile payments, credit and debit cards still remain popular.
 They're convenient, easy to carry and relatively simple to obtain.
 Their ease of use also makes customers more likely to shop impulsively.
 What's more, consumers have come to expect businesses to accept card payments in some form - whether through a traditional terminal or point-of-sale device, mobile processor or online.

 To get a better understanding on the widespread use of cards, the Federal Reserve periodically releases a payments study.
 This research is compiled every three years - the latest, comprising data from the entirety of 2015, will be released in the coming months.
 Meanwhile, the 2013 report found the number of credit card transactions within the U.S. alone reached 26.2 billion and debit card payments hit 47 billion during 2012.